zipang/tadaaapickr/README.md

     });
 ```

-If all your date pickers have the same locale settings (there is a great chance for that in fact) then, you can set once and for all the default locale setting and forget it after.
+If all your date pickers have the same locale settings (there is a great chance for that in fact) then, you can set once and for all the default locale and forget all about it in the subsequent calls.
 This gives us the third equivalent formulation of the 2 precedent examples :

 ```javascript